TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 ### Body - Required

 <!--The body contains the main content.
 At minimum, the body of the article must contain substantive content that clearly addresses the topic or issue.
 - For a solution-based article, define the issue and provide one or more solutions.
+Always order your solutions in the body with the most common solutions at the top; least common solutions are at the bottom.
 - For a how-to or general information article, provide instructions (e.g., steps, video, links, etc.)
 <br>
 Solutions can be comprised of the following components: